andrew1007/mrfa-demo/article/part4.md

 ![localImage](./resources/pt4-fig-4.png)

 Bumping it up to the highest complexity, where mounting slows to a crawl.
 The scaling difference cannot even be compared: 6ms vs 224ms.
+Keep in mind that this is *per* keystroke.
+The unoptimized app is virtually unusable.

 ![localImage](./resources/pt4-fig-1.png)

 ![localImage](./resources/pt4-fig-2.png)

+## Other Operation Benchmarks

+It should be no surprise that other parts of the app benefit in the exact same way.
+The performance differences at extreme complexity are colossal, but impractical.
+So the benchmarks to use will be a traditionally high-complexity: at complex speed.

+Here are some statistics for the nerds.
+For the non nerds, here is the summary: On average, the
+- Average speed increase: 100%
+- Lowest speed increase: 30%
+- Highest speed increase: 400%

 x-axis: slowdown rate
 y-axis: render speed